 Go Get Your Drink On At A Winery

 Don’t worry…I didn’t forget about all of you wine lovers out there!
-Of course, California is known for their wine, but not just in Napa Valley.
+Of course, California is known for its wine, but not just in Napa Valley.
 The mountains are home to more than 70 wineries and tasting rooms and is, surprisingly, one of the oldest wine regions in the country!
 One of the most accessible wineries located right in Santa Cruz is Surf City Vintners, which includes 11 local wineries.
-Another fantastic option to indulge your wine needs is to take part in the Mountain Wine Trail, which includes wineries all along the Redwoods.
+Another fantastic option to indulge your wine needs is to take part in the Mountain Wine Trail, which includes wineries all along with the Redwoods.

 Where to Stay?

-The local area has great hotels, airbnb options, and camping!
+The local area has great hotels, Airbnb options, and camping!